-- Figure 91: Crimping the Ferrule onto the Cable - 12.
-Using an appropriate crimp tool (either the CT-400/300 or the HX-4 with Y1719 dies), crimp the ferrule in place (see Figure 91).
+- 12. Using an appropriate crimp tool (either the CT-400/300 or the HX-4 with Y1719 dies), crimp the ferrule in place (see Figure 104).
 Crimp as close to the connector body as possible. - 13.
-Crimp the ferrule again, but further back from the connector.
+Crimp the ferrule again, but farther back from the connector.
 However, be careful not to crimp the cable jacket. - 14.
-Slide the heat shrink sleeve over the connector body and heat it to compress it into place (see Figure 92).
+Slide the heat shrink sleeve over the connector body and heat it to compress it into place (see Figure 105).
 When you are done, the heat shrink should extend from the rear of the connector to the cable jacket.
 This forms a weather-tight seal. - 15.
 Using a multimeter or similar device, check the continuity of the cable. - 16.
-Ensure the center conductor pin measures between 0.20" and 0.28" (5-7 mm) in length, to ensure proper engagement with the mating connector (see Figure 93).
+Ensure the center conductor pin measures between 0.20" and 0.28" (5-7 mm) in length, to ensure proper engagement with the mating connector (see Figure 106).